 A 50-year mortgage might be perfect for you.
 If you do your homework and work closely with your lender, you may decide that it’s the best option.
 However, you should consider some alternatives and rule them out before moving forward.

-Depending on your goals and your credit, interest only loans might accomplish something similar to a 50-year mortgage.
-You might have more luck finding an interest only loan or a 50-year mortgage depending on the marketplace.
-See what the banks are offering before making a decision.
+Depending on your goals and your credit, interest-only loans might accomplish something similar to a 50-year mortgage.
+With an interest-only loan, you start by just paying the interest for a predetermined period.
+After that, you begin paying the principal and interest, or you could sell or refinance the home.
+You might have more luck finding an interest-only loan than a 50-year mortgage depending on the marketplace.
+See what lenders are offering before making a decision.

-You should also consider borrowing less and using a shorter term loan.
+You should also consider borrowing less and using a loan with a shorter term.
 If you’re stretching to buy more than you should, it’s easier to get in trouble later.